The Tempest: Music

-Ballet

-Ballet sequences have been used in many performances of the play since Restoration times.
-A one-act ballet of The Tempest by choreographer Alexei Ratmansky was premiered by American Ballet Theatre set to the incidental music of Jean Sibelius on 30 October 2013 in New York City.

-Stage musicals

 Stage musicals derived from The Tempest have been produced.
 A production called The Tempest: A Musical was produced at the Cherry Lane Theatre in New York City in December 2006, with a concept credited to Thomas Meehan and a script by Daniel Neiden (who also wrote the songs) and Ryan Knowles.
-Neiden had previously been connected with another musical, entitled Tempest Toss’d.
+Neiden had previously been connected with another musical, entitled Tempest Toss'd.
 In September 2013, The Public Theater produced a new large-scale stage musical at the Delacorte Theater in Central Park, directed by Lear deBessonet with a cast of more than 200.

+The Tempest has also influenced songs written in the folk and hippie traditions: for example, versions of "Full Fathom Five" were recorded by Marianne Faithfull for Come My Way in 1965 and by Pete Seeger for Dangerous Songs!? in 1966.